JGedlu/JGedlu/README.md

 # Hi there 👋

-I'm **Jason Gedlu**, a Computer Science student at Capitol Technology University with a passion for **software engineering, robotics, and human systems design**.
+I'm **Jason Gedlu**, a Computer Science student at Capitol Technology University with a passion for **software engineering, robotics, and automation**.
 I thrive at the intersection of technology and creativity, building solutions that improve lives.

 💻 **Technical Skills**:
 - **Programming Languages**: Python, C/C++, Java, JavaScript, MATLAB, HTML, CSS